AOrobator/HelloAndroid/lesson10/Lesson10_RecyclerView.md

 ![Stack Overflow][StackOverflow]

 First we'll have to make a separate module called `stackoverflow-api` that does all our networking calls.
 To start off, we'll want a function that gets the 20 hottest questions in descending order.
+You'll also want a separate function to get the answers to a specific question.
+Make sure these 2 methods are in separate API interfaces with separate repositories.
 Here's the [StackOverflow API] to get you started.
+You'll want to use `filter=withbody` in order to get the actual text of the questions and answers.
 Make sure to unit test your networking code to verify proper functionality.

 After we finish the networking part of the code, we'll want to add the `RecyclerView` dependency to our build.gradle file.